brisvag/blik/docs/tips_and_tricks.md

 # Tips and Tricks

 ## File names and volumes
-To load your data into a `Peeper`, peepingtom needs to know how to divide it in "volumes".
-By default, peepingtom will try to split everything based on file names (or things like the `rlnMicrographName` filed in `.star` files) and using some [regex pattern](https://en.wikipedia.org/wiki/Regular_expression) to decide which data belongs to the same 3D volumes.
+To load your data into a `Peeper`, blik needs to know how to divide it in "volumes".
+By default, blik will try to split everything based on file names (or things like the `rlnMicrographName` filed in `.star` files) and using some [regex pattern](https://en.wikipedia.org/wiki/Regular_expression) to decide which data belongs to the same 3D volumes.

-By default, peepingtom recognizes files containing `TS_\d+`, and will fall back to `\d+`.
+By default, blik recognizes files containing `TS_\d+`, and will fall back to `\d+`.
 For example, the following will be part of the `TS_001` volume:
 ```
 CoolSample2_TS_001_something.mrc
 Particles_TS_001.star